Local Water Done Well: Local Government (Water Services Preliminary Arrangements) Act 2024

-In 8 August 2024, Brown announced that council-controlled organisations would be able to borrow money for water infrastructure from the Local Government Funding Agency.
+On 8 August 2024, Brown announced that council-controlled organisations would be able to borrow money for water infrastructure from the Local Government Funding Agency.
 The Government also introduced its first Local Water Done Well bill, the Local Government (Water Services Preliminary Arrangements) Act 2024.
 Under the legislation, local councils would have a year to develop plans for funding water, wastewater and stormwater services that they need and ensuring their financial sustainability.
 On 28 August, this bill passed its third reading in Parliament.
 Under the new legislation, water services regulator Taumata Arowai no longer has to consider Te Mana o te Wai and National Policy Statement for Freshwater Management when setting their wastewater standards.
 The bill was supported by the governing coalition parties but was opposed by the opposition Labour, Green and Māori parties.
 It received royal assent on 2 September 2024.

 Under the Local Government (Water Services Preliminary Arrangements) Act 2024 (Act), all local councils need to produce a Water Service Delivery Plan (WSDP) to deliver "financially sustainable" water services by September 2025.
 A WSDP can be developed by either a local council or in collaboration with other councils.
 Water services can either be provided by a council-controlled organisation (CCO) or through a joint arrangement.
 The Commerce Commission will "economically regulate" the local councils through information disclosure requirements.